rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 ### Set Asterisk menu options [For more options]

-This is one of the steps where the administrator is going to need to do his homework.
+This is one of the steps where the administrator will need to do his homework.
 Many menu options exist that you might not need.
 Running the following command:

 ```bash
 make menuselect